Harelo/KavLachayim/README.md

 <h1><b>KavLachayim's mobile app</h1></b>

-KavLahcyim is a project I made for the organization for which I've done my national service.<br/>
+KavLachayim is a project I made for the organization for which I've done my national service.<br/>
 This project was written in C# using the .NET framework (Specifically Xamarin.Forms) with the MVVM architectual-pattern in mind, and is currently only working for Android.<br/>
 The project is KavLachyim's <a href="https://www.kavlachayim.co.il">website</a> in native mobile app form, and with it you can view and donate money to KavLachayim's projects, as well as read other information about the organization.<br/><br/>